Lenddo/python-lenddo/README.md

 `CommitPartnerJob` call to have Lenddo compute a score for your user.
 To obtain the results of the job, see [Requesting Results from Lenddo] (#requesting-results-from-lenddo).

-`CommitPartnerJob` takes the following arguments, all required:
+`CommitPartnerJob` takes the following required arguments:

 - **partner script id** - Please reference the [developer section](https://partners.lenddo.com/developer_settings) of the partner dashboard.
 This will define how you're notified of scoring results.